Bee-Lab/bowerphp/README.md

 Status
 ------

-This project is in alpha status.
+This project is in beta status.

 See currently open [issues](https://github.com/Bee-Lab/bowerphp/issues).